-But after being brutalized for three decades, they've learned to keep their heads down - that middle, that 65 to 80 percent of the people that's that high.

-It seems to me we have to create the conditions and encourage them to raise their heads.
-The Iraqi people must have more security and more security in their daily lives.
+And that's what the silent majority seeks in Iraq, I believe: freedom.
+I believe the polls all show as well that they neither want an Iranian-style theocracy nor do they want another strongman.
+But after being brutalized for three decades, they've learned to keep their heads down, that middle, that 65 to 80 percent of the people if it's that high.
+And it seems to me we have to create the conditions that encourage them to raise their heads.
+The Iraqi people must have more security, and more security in their daily lives.
 And they must believe that there's a legitimate plan to return sovereignty to them and that it makes sense.

-Second, it seems to me, we have to square the circle between their need for significant international support for years to come, both political, economic and security, and their growing frustration with U.S. occupation or any occupation for that matter.

-And I think that requires investing our European and Arab allies more heavily in Iraq today and working with them to prepare Iraqis to take back their country tomorrow.
+Second, it seems to me, we have to square the circle between their need for significant international support for years to come, both political, economic and security, and their growing frustration with U.S. occupation, or any occupation, for that matter.
+And I think that requires investing our European and Arab allies more heavily in Iraq today, working with them to prepare Iraqis to take back their country tomorrow.

-As it stands, the Iraqis are going to wake up on July 1st of the so-called transfer -- and I'm not belittling that, this transfer of some form of some sovereignty -- to a group of people who they don't know.
+As it stands, the Iraqis are going to wake up on July 1st to the so-called transfer -- and I'm not belittling it -- this transfer of some form of some sovereignty to a group of people who they don't know.
 There's going to be no single national figure.
-There's going to be no George Washington.
-There is no Madison.
-There is no Benjamin Franklin that's part of this.
-I don't mean in terms of their thinking, even in terms of their recognition.
+There's going to be no George Washington, there's no Madison, there is no Benjamin Franklin that's part of this.
+I don't mean in terms of their thinking; even in terms of their recognition.

-And so, they're going to wake up and the bulk of the Iraqi people are not going to know the bulk of the people in this new government, although I believe it will be viewed regionally as more legitimate.

-They're going to see 140,000 troops, Americans with American patches on their shoulders still patrolling the streets, and a new super ambassador who they're going to wonder, I suspect, is going to be the one pulling the strings, and a cast, as I said, of unelected and relatively unknown political figures.
+And so they're going to wake up and the bulk of the Iraqi people are not going to know the bulk of the people in this new government, although I believe it will be viewed regionally as more legitimate.
+They're going to see 140,000 troops, Americans, with American patches on their shoulder, still patrolling the streets, and a new super- ambassador who they're going to wonder, I suspect, is going to be the one pulling the strings, and a cast, as I said, of unelected and relatively unknown political figures.
 That's not in any way to denigrate the capacity or the legitimacy of those who will be chosen.

 And it seems to me we have to change that dynamic.
-And in order to do that, the president has to articulate a single overarching goal that everybody can kind of understand.
+And in order to do that, the president has to articulate a single, over-arching goal that everybody can kind of understand.
 And I think this presents a significant opportunity for the president to state a goal that everyone can sort of rally around, and a rationale.

-And the goal should be that our job, the international community's job, is to hold successful elections in November of 2005.
+And the goal should be that our job, the international community's job is to hold successful elections in November of 2005.
 We want a civil election and not a civil war in December of 2005.

-And I believe these elections should be the rallying point within Iraq, and quite frankly outside of Iraq, to build security and legitimacy.
-I think it's a rationale for European leaders who know they have a great stake in success or failure in Iraq to be able to justify to their people why they're there, with an implied end date to it; not a literal end date, an implied end date.
+And I believe these elections should be the rallying point within Iraq and, quite frankly, outside of Iraq to build security and legitimacy.

+I think it's a rationale for European leaders, who know they have a great stake in success or failure in Iraq, to be able to justify to their people why they're there, with an implied end date to it; not a literal end date, an implied end date.
 I believe it provides a rationale as well for Arab leaders to join in the effort.